Rishi Sunak says nurses’ pay demands ‘not affordable’ as union backs strike action

 After the meeting in Whitehall, Mr Barclay tweeted: “Nurses do an incredible job & I regret some union members have voted for strikes.

-“My priority is to keep patients safe and minimise disruption – my door is open & we have agreed to meet again shortly.”
+“My priority is to keep patients safe and minimise disruption – my door is open and we have agreed to meet again shortly.”

-A Department of Health and Social Care source said they did discuss pay but that the Government position remained that they were “not negotiating” as they try to stick to the NHS pay review body’s recommendation rather than the 5% above the rate of inflation that nurses are demanding.
+A Department of Health and Social Care source said they did discuss pay but that the government position remained that they were “not negotiating” as they try to stick to the NHS pay review body’s recommendation rather than the per cent above the rate of inflation that nurses are demanding.

 The RCN said the talks were a “cordial introduction that covered many important, broad topics”.